OpenDSA/OpenDSA/RST/en/PL/LC/FreeBoundVariables.rst

 particular *occurrence* of a variable, keeping in mind that a binding occurrence is never free since its role is to define a new variable.

+The following exercises will be good practice with identifying free variables in lambda expressions.

+.. avembed:: Exercises/PL/freeVarHighlight.html ka

+Remember that, binding occurrences are (by definition) bound, each and every variable occurrence is either free or bound, but not both.

-The following exercise will help you identify free variables in lambda expressions.
+The following exercise will help you identify bound variables in lambda expressions.

 variable :math:`x` occurs free in expression E if: